coder-lg/coder-lg-blog-codedoc/README.md

 - On 17 of August on 2021, we hit ***102*** commits.
 102?!
 That is a `!!` move!
 And it's not even 31st of September!

-# For going to my Gitpod.
+# For going to the Gitpod environment.

 If you see a [`typo`](https://github.com/im-coder-lg/coder-lg-blog-codedoc/blob/master/README.md#improvements), click the SVG, the website will be served automatically, and it is secure.
 You must login to Gitpod via GitHub.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/im-coder-lg/coder-lg-blog-codedoc)